Yakifo/amqtt/docs/plugins/http.md

     ??? info "recipe for authentication"
         Provide the client id and username when webpage is initially rendered or passed to the mqtt initialization from stored cookies.
-If application is secure, the user's password will be hashed should be encrypted and cannot be used to authenticate a client.
-Instead, the application should create an encrypted password (eg jwt) which the server can then verify when the broker contacts the application.
+If application is secure, the user's password will already be stored as a hashed value and, therefore, cannot be used in this context to  authenticate a client.
+Instead, the application should create its own encrypted key (eg jwt) which the server can then verify when the broker contacts the application.

     ??? example "mqtt in javascript"
           Example initialization of mqtt in javascript: